Searches for Noah's Ark: Noah's Ark Ministries International

 In 2004, Media Evangelism founder Andrew Yuen Man-fai and pastor Boaz Li Chi-kwong announced the discovery of parts of Noah's Ark on Mount Ararat.
 They reported that their team found a large wooden structure at an elevation of 4200 m during their fourth trip to the mountain.
-According to an exhibit at Hong Kong's Noah's Ark theme park, the search team had been exploring Ararat as Noah's Ark Ministries International since 2003.
+According to an exhibit at Hong Kong's Noah's Ark theme park, the search team had been exploring Ararat as Noah's Ark Ministries International (NAMI) since 2003.
 Yuen and Li had no evidence of their claim beyond blurred images, as they said a "mysterious force" disrupted their video footage.
 In 2005, Media Evangelism released a documentary, The Days of Noah, based on the NAMI expedition.

 According to NAMI's website, Turkish mountaineer Ahmet Ertuğrul (nicknamed "Paraşut") submitted a sample of petrified wood to NAMI, which he claimed to have obtained in August 2006 from a second wooden structure, located 4000 m up Mount Ararat.
 NAMI claimed that an expedition was sent in February 2007, which found that the 2004 site had collapsed due to an earthquake, and was prevented from examining the 2006 site due to weather conditions.
 An October 2007 press conference announced that a follow-up mission in August successfully recovered more petrified wood from the site Ertuğrul reported.

 In a press conference on 25 April 2010, NAMI announced that an October 2009 expedition had excavated and filmed the wood structure discovered by Ertuğrul.
 Although NAMI's website claimed Ertuğrul discovered the site in August 2006, he stated at the press conference that he learned of it in June 2008.
 The wooden structure reported by Yuen and Li in 2004 was not addressed.
 According to NAMI, specimens from the site were carbon-dated to 4800 BP.
 Footage of the interior of the structure was released on NAMI's YouTube account.
 NAMI said that Turkey would submit the location for designation as a World Heritage Site; however, when reached for comment a spokesperson for UNESCO said that the organization had not received such a request.